daison12006013/laravel-horizon-cluster/README.md

 # Laravel Horizon - Cluster Support

-This package should support a laravel horizon thru a redis-cluster, it should also support an AWS Elastic Load Balancer.
+This package extends Laravel Horizon with support for a Redis cluster.
+Based on my testing, it should also be compatible with AWS Elastic Load Balancer.

 ## Installation